duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - release the resource after using it

 The number of resources requested cannot exceed the total number of resources available in the system
-- a thread cannot request 2 net interface if there is only 1
+- a thread cannot request 2 net interfaces if there is only 1
 - `can't ask for what we don't have`

 Request: